stop-gaming/markdown-blog/published/README.md

 ## Key 'id'

 - `id` is **required**.
 Post will not be created on the blog without an `id`.
 - `id` should be **unique**.
-If multiple posts have the same `id`, only one post will be published on the blog.
+If multiple posts have the same `id`, only one post will be displayed on the blog.
 - For an `id` value, upper and lower case letters, numbers, and `_` are valid.
 - You can name the Markdown file anything you want.
-The file name doesn't matter because we use `id` to identify a blog post.
+The file name doesn't matter because we mainly use `id` to identify a *post*.

 ## Key 'permalink'